 This operating manual describes the physical setup and autonomous operation of the KH 750 DSP.
-For information about using the KH 750 DSP in a network please refer to the very helpful Neumann.Control software.
+For information about using the KH 750 DSP in a network please refer to the very helpful Neumann.Control iPad App.

-Some of the advantages of exploring Neumann.
-Control are:
+Some of the advantages of exploring Neumann.Control are:

-- More extensive acoustical controls for more accurate audio reproduction - · System-wide control such as volume control, soloing and muting - · Rapid system re-purposing
+- More extensive acoustical controls for more accurate audio reproduction - System-wide control such as volume control, soloing and muting - Rapid system re-purposing

-When released, to download the app for Android or iOS tablets go to the Google Play Store or Apple App Store and search for "Neumann.Control".
+To download the App go to the Apple App Store and search for "Neumann.Control".